15 Facts About The Very Hungry Caterpillar

 All children’s books are pared down, but The Very Hungry Caterpillar is especially so: There's very little deviation from the pattern, and the text is lacking in poetics and rhyme.
 But Carle says this is intentional, comparing the clean, efficient nature of the book to his grandfather’s work on car engines, building "[b]eautiful parts for Porsche cars.”

-In fact, a desire to imbue the world of children’s literature with this pared down style was what first motivated him to try his hand at writing.
+In fact, a desire to imbue the world of children’s literature with this pared down style was what first motivated Carle to try his hand at writing.
 “Way back, when I was in advertising, someone asked me to illustrate what they called ‘educational material,’ and I thought it was pretty awful,” Carle said in 2009.
 “They put too much on the pages—I would say 32 good ideas on one page makes a terrible book.
 Then Bill Martin Jr. asked if I’d illustrate his book Brown Bear, Brown Bear, What Do You See?
 It turned me on—the simplicity of the text, the rhythm of that book.
 I learned from Bill: you take one idea and spread it over 32 pages.”

-9. There was a terrible TV version ...
+9. There was an "awful" TV version of The Hungry Caterpillar.

-In 1993, the United Kingdom production company The Illuminated Film Company released a television version of The Very Hungry Caterpillar and several other of Carle’s stories as The World of Eric Carle.
+In 1993, the UK-based The Illuminated Film Company released a TV version of The Very Hungry Caterpillar and several other of Carle’s stories as The World of Eric Carle.
 The shorts went to DVD under the title The Very Hungry Caterpillar & Other Stories and are still available for download on iTunes or Amazon.
 You might want to think twice before purchasing, though: The author himself described the DVD set as "awful.
 God-awful.
 I'm ashamed of it."

 10. The book was adapted into a video game.

 In 2010, CYBIRD Co., Ltd. debuted an educational video game based on The Very Hungry Caterpillar.
 Curiously, even though the book itself serves as an early tool for teaching counting, the video game, The Very Hungry Caterpillar's ABCs, focuses on language basics.

-11. Carle has an idea of what makes the book so popular, but it’s purely incidental.
+11. Carle has an idea of what makes the book so popular.